syeung14/speaking/travel/Boston USA. The Most European City in the US. Sights, People and Food.md

 accepted into the school
-it was founded in 1636 which makes it the oldest institution of higher education in the us on its alumni list you will find eight american presidents
+it was founded in 1636 which makes it the oldest institution of higher education in the US. on its alumni list you will find eight american presidents
-75 nobel prize winners and also 29 billionaires according to the forbes list isn't that impressive the massachusetts institute of technology is another private research university established in 1861. it originated in boston and was first known as boston tech it's known for its programs in engineering and the physical sciences right across the river from downtown boston you see mit over the years it's played a key role in the development of modern sciences and technology for every 100 people applying only 7.3 will be accepted which makes it a very competitive place some of the world's greatest inventions have been created by their graduates like space war the first computer game the first portable fax machine gps and voice recognition technology the mit alumni have founded many notable companies like boston dynamics a robotics design company that makes robots they can run jump and do a
+75 nobel prize winners and also 29 billionaires according to the forbes list. isn't that impressive? the massachusetts institute of technology is another private research university established in 1861. it originated in boston and was first known as boston tech, it's known for its programs in engineering and the physical sciences right across the river from downtown boston, you see
+MIT over the years, it's played a key role in the development of modern sciences and technology for every 100 people applying only 7.3 will be accepted, which makes it a very competitive place, some of the world's greatest inventions have been created by their graduates like space war, the first computer game the first portable fax machine GPS and voice recognition technology the MIT alumni have founded many notable companies like boston dynamics a robotics design company that makes robots they can run jump and do a